 Ruling that voice out, it leaves me with the choice of dividing the narration between two first-person narrators or branching out into the liberating (and, for me, somewhat terrifying) third-person narration.
 Perhaps I should never have let myself get so comfortable with the first-person narrative in the first place!

-Finally, if I’ve whetted your appetite, as a small token of my thanks for taking the trouble to find this page, I’d like to offer you a 50% discount off the list price of Octopus (Send for Octavius Guy 2), which does indeed feature a selection of recipes at the back, all with proper cooking instructions I hasten to add!
-Purchase it at Smashwords.com and, when it comes time to pay, use coupon code: GV88V.
-This offer is available until August 31st, 2017.
+Finally, if I’ve whetted your appetite, as a small token of my thanks for taking the trouble to find this page, I’d like to offer you a 50% discount off the list price of Big Bona Ogles, Boy!
+(Send for Octavius Guy 3), with its fully-immersive first-person narrator!
+Purchase it at Smashwords.com and, when it comes time to pay, use coupon code: EH28B.
+This offer is available until September 30th, 2017.